-1White House, Biden-Harris Administration National Strategy on Hunger, Nutrition, and Health (Washington, D.C.: September 2022).
+White House, Biden-Harris Administration National Strategy on Hunger, Nutrition, and Health (Washington, D.C.: September 2022).
 This report is based on various federal reports.
 See app.
 III for more information.

-2U.S.
-Department of Health and Human Services, Current Federal Programming and Coordination Efforts Related to Food and Nutrition Insecurity and Diet-Related Diseases (July 2022).
+U.S. Department of Health and Human Services, Current Federal Programming and Coordination Efforts Related to Food and Nutrition Insecurity and Diet-Related Diseases (July 2022).
 For example, the impacts include poor health, decreased academic achievement, increased financial stress, reduced workforce productivity, weakened national security (one in four young adults cannot qualify for the military due to weight or obesity), and increasing health care costs.
 In addition, according to U.S. Department of Agriculture (USDA) estimates, 10 percent of households experienced food insecurity in 2021, which means their access to adequate food was limited by lack of money and other resources.

-3See app.
+See app.
 III for more information about the links between diet, chronic health conditions, and food security.

-The National Nutrition Monitoring and Related Research Act of 1990 requires HHS and the U.S. Department of Agriculture (USDA) to publish a report at least every 5 years that contains nutritional and dietary information and guidelines for the public.4 This report, known as the Dietary Guidelines for Americans (DGA), must be based on the preponderance of current scientific and medical knowledge, according to the act.
+report at least every 5 years that contains nutritional and dietary information and guidelines for the public.
+This report, known as the Dietary Guidelines for Americans (DGA), must be based on the preponderance of current scientific and medical knowledge, according to the act.
 As stated in the most recent 2020-2025 DGA, these guidelines provide science-based advice on what to eat and drink to promote health, reduce the risk of chronic disease, and meet nutrient needs.
-In addition to mandating the guidance itself, the act requires federal agencies, including the Departments of Defense (DOD) and Veterans Affairs (VA), HHS, and USDA to promote the DGA in carrying out their food, nutrition, and health programs.5
+In addition to mandating the guidance itself, the act requires federal agencies, including the Departments of Defense (DOD) and Veterans Affairs (VA), HHS, and USDA to promote the DGA in carrying out their food, nutrition, and health programs.

-In August 2021, we reported on federal efforts to address diet-related chronic health conditions, including efforts to develop the DGA.6 We reviewed HHS and USDA's roles related to the DGA and identified 200 federal efforts related to diet-fragmented across 21 agencies-for reducing the risk of chronic health conditions.7 We recommended that Congress designate a lead agency to develop a national strategy for diet-related efforts aimed at reducing Americans' risk of chronic health conditions.8
+In August 2021, we reported on federal efforts to address diet-related chronic health conditions, including efforts to develop the DGA.
+We reviewed HHS and USDA's roles related to the DGA and identified 200 federal efforts related to diet-fragmented across 21 agencies-for reducing the risk of chronic health conditions.
+We recommended that Congress designate a lead agency to develop a national strategy for diet-related efforts aimed at reducing Americans' risk of chronic health conditions.